 Finally, we’ve listed some of the popular funding methods that City Index offers its traders on the right.

-City Index have a BrokerNotes triple AAA support rating because they offer a wide range of languages and support options.
+City Index has a BrokerNotes triple AAA support rating because they offer a wide range of languages and support options.

 You’ll also need to answer a few basic compliance questions to confirm how much trading experience you have, so it’s best to put aside at least 10 minutes or so to complete the account opening process.